codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many South Americans does it take to change a lightbulb?
-A Brazilian
+What do you call a beehive without the b's?
+An eehive.

 ## Daily Trivia

-What port does HTTP run on?
+Who is the founder of Palantir?
- 1. 443
+ 1. Jack Dorsey
- 2. 80
+ 2. Marc Benioff
- 3. 23
+ 3. Peter Thiel
- 4. 53
+ 4. Mark Zuckerberg

 <details>
   <summary>Answer</summary>
-  80
+  Peter Thiel
 </details>